Collagen Peptides Market Size and Share

 Global Collagen Peptides Market Report Scope

 Collagen peptides are short chains of amino acids derived from collagen, a structural protein naturally found in the skin, bones, tendons, and connective tissues of animals and humans.
-The collagen peptides market is segmented by source, form, application and geography.
-By source, the market is segmented into bovine, porcine, marine, poultry and others.
-Based on form, the market is segmented by dry and liquid.
-Based on application, the market is segmented into food and beverages, supplements, cosmetics and personal care, pharmaceuticals and medical, animal nutrition and pet food.
-By geography, the market is segmented into North America, Europe, Asia-Pacific, South America, and Middle-East and Africa.
-For each segment, the market sizing and forecasting have been done in value terms (USD million).
+The collagen peptides market is segmented by product type, source, molecular weight, application, and geography.
+By product type, the market is segmented into bovine, porcine, marine, fish, and poultry.
+Based on the source, the market is segmented by bones, hides, and skin.
+Based on molecular weight, the market is segmented by less than 1 kilodalton (kDa), 1–3 kilodaltons (kDa), 3–5 kilodaltons (kDa), and greater than 5 kilodaltons (kDa).
+Based on application, the market is segmented into food and beverages, dietary supplements, pharmaceuticals, and other applications.
+By geography, the market is segmented into North America, Europe, Asia-Pacific, South America, and the Middle East and Africa.
+For each segment, the market sizing and forecasting have been done in value terms (USD million) and volume (Tons).

 | Bovine |